trdownie/ucd-cv-website/README.md

 The development was done in three stages.
 First, the site was built section-by-section using a mobile-first approach based on the smallest main breakpoint outlined below (under 576px).
 Second, the necessary steps were taken to ensure compatibility with a range of screen sizes.
 Third, amendments and additions were made to ensure accessibility for a range of viewing approaches.
 This section outlines these three steps in turn.

 ### **Initial Development**
 The following is a series of notes that explain any development-related issues on the first development run, as well as any deviation from convention.
 The first run was done with the smallest typical screen size in mind, a portrait mobile phone (under 585px).
-To develop this,

 #### *Navigation*
 The navigation bar utilised bootstrap’s feature set, however, I deleted as much as I could while retaining its core functionality to ensure minimalistic code.
 The menu wasn’t encapsulated in an unordered list format, breaking relatively rigorous convention, I am aware.
 The Bootstrap site highlighted this was [acceptable](https://getbootstrap.com/docs/4.4/components/navs/) and another [interesting article](https://css-tricks.com/navigation-in-lists-to-be-or-not-to-be/) I found made the case for removing the list feature from all navigation based on accessibility.
 Due to this, and in keeping with the ‘philosophy’ of the site (and development as a whole) in the fact that minimalistic code that serves the full purpose is both faster to run and easier to maintain, these were then omitted.